darrylwest/websocket-database-service/README.md

 All integration tests are in the integration-test folder an run through mocha/chai.
 The tests are organized by supported type, e.g., keys, strings, lists, etc.

-Run the suite of tests with:
+First start the service with ./bin/start.js, then run the suite of tests with:

 ~~~
 	make integration